Devsh-Graphics-Programming/Nabla/README.md

 in *glew* directory that you can find in ***3rdparty/CEGUI/glew*** directory because of *glew* commiting politics.
 Having done it you can switch to your ***master/root*** directory and commit those changes if you want, but it isn't necessary to compile entire library.

 ### CMake notes

+#### Make sure Python's executable is found

+- The paragraph concerns *Windows system* only

+Unfortunately on Windows there are often troubles with **Python 3.0+** versions, because it isn't able to find and determine `PYTHON_EXECUTABLE` variable, so you have to fill it manually.
+If you use **CMake-GUI** you will find it in advanced options.

 #### Consider CMake and Visual Studio version, **important**!